DawgZter/langchain/docs/modules/prompts.rst

 **Example Selectors**

-Often times it is useful to include examples in prompts.
+Oftentimes it is useful to include examples in prompts.
 These examples can be hardcoded, but it is often more powerful if they are dynamically selected.
 This section goes over example selection.